Orienteering map: Black: Man-made features

 Man-made features include roads, tracks, paths, power lines, stone walls, fences, buildings, etc.

+Fences/walls may have double or single dashes, indicating whether they are impassable or passable.

 Technical symbols

 Two technical symbols are required on all maps: Magnetic north lines printed in blue, and register crosses (these show that the printed colours are coincident).

 Other map information

-Other information is required to be on the printed map although the presentation is not specified, e.g. scale, contour interval and scale bar.
-Good practice requires information such as date of survey, survey scale, copyright information, and proper credit for the people who produced the map (surveyor, cartographer).
+Other information is required to be on the printed map, although the presentation is not specified, e.g. scale, contour interval and scale bar.
+Good practice requires information such as the date of the survey, the survey scale, copyright information, and proper credit for the people who produced the map (surveyor, cartographer).